logbak/knave-api/README.md

 See [License](license.txt)

 This software is under an MIT license but is built off of Knave 1.0 which is copyrighted with Attribution 4.0 International (CC BY 4.0).
-If do anything with this software please include the license which includes attribution to the original author of the work this softare is based off of.
+If do anything with this software please include the license which includes attribution to the original author of the work this software is based off of.

 ## Usage and Development